Kevin Korjus

-Kevin Korjus (born 9 January 1993) is an Estonian racing driver.
+Kevin Korjus (born 9 January 1993) is an Estonian former racing driver.

 Career

 Karting

 Kevin Korjus was born in Tallinn, the son of former sidecarcross racer Aivar Korjus.
 He made his pan-European karting début in 2006, competing in the Rotax Max Euro Challenge for the AGS Racing team.
 He finished sixth overall in the championship standings, 25 points behind the champion Jack Hawksworth.
 As well as that, he finished thirteenth in the Challenge finals, as well as being Estonian champion at Junior level.
 2007 saw Korjus win the Estonian title once again, and he also picked up the Baltic Junior title and was the winner of the Rotax Max finals.
 He did however finish runner-up by two points to Mats van den Brand in the Euro Challenge.
 In 2008, Korjus competed in the Junior classes in the pan-European championship, but progressed to the Senior class in his local championships.
 In the Junior championships, he won the Euro Challenge and was second to Facundo Chapur in the Challenge Finals and Rotax Max Grand Finals at La Conca, Italy, 2008.